sankar-kumar/amazingbin/README.md

 # amazingbin
 This repository is used to brush up my HTML5, CSS3, Bootstrap and JavaScript skills.
 Here You can see the pages https://sankar-kumar.github.io/amazingbin/

+#reminder for myself
+Easy buddy..search more we can do this..
+In future develope the sample contact pages clearly.. need to change the home page also ASAP